Reference Data: Best Reference Datasets & Databases

 Where can I buy Reference Data?

 Data providers and vendors listed on Datarade sell Reference Data products and samples.
-Popular Reference Data products and datasets available on our platform are EDI Reference Data Mutual Funds USA (28k Mutual Funds covered) by Exchange Data International, NCFX Spot FX Reference Rates - Live Forex Data, Global Coverage by New Change FX, and EDI Derivatives Reference Data (>30 fields covered) by Exchange Data International.
+Popular Reference Data products and datasets available on our platform are EDI Reference Data Mutual Funds USA (28k Mutual Funds covered) by Exchange Data International, NCFX Spot FX Reference Rates - Live Forex Data, Global Coverage by New Change FX, and GPI pulse™ - Global Pricing Innovations, International Reference Pricing - Pharma Data by Global Pricing Innovations.

 How can I get Reference Data?